• Skip to primary navigation

 Maintain Your Means of Livelihood

-However, many moms feel they need to take time off work during their childrens’ first few years, especially if they can’t find reliable childcare services.
-According to the National Women’s Law Center, during the pandemic, the number of women who decided to leave the workforce in August and September of 2020 reached 865,000, which is about four times greater than the 216,000 among men.
+And, if child care isn’t available, it’s usually women who stay home with the kids.
+For example, according to the National Women’s Law Center, during the pandemic, the number of women who decided to leave the workforce in August and September of 2020 reached 865,000, which is about four times greater than the 216,000 among men.

 If you are a stay-at-home mom, there are ways to earn money in from home.
-You can sell things online or do freelance work.
-There are also web-based money-making opportunities, such as signing up with the best survey sites that pay you for participating in their polls.
+You can sell things online or do freelance work–even start a small business.
+There are also web-based money-making opportunities, such as signing up with the best survey sites and focus groups that pay you for participating in their polls.

 Don’t Let Mom Guilt Get the Better of You

 One of the shackles that many women cannot break free from is mom guilt.
-This term refers to the nagging feeling that a mom has when she feels she’s not doing enough as a parent.
-There are times when mothers think they’re not doing what’s best for the kids even though they’re doing the best they can.
+There are times when mothers think they’re not doing enough for their children even though they’re doing the best they can.

-As a mother, you should accept that you cannot do everything perfectly.
-You’re bound to make mistakes along the way.
+As a mother, you need to accept that you cannot do everything exactly right all the time.
+You’re human and bound to make mistakes along the way.
 Lose the mom guilt, and acknowledge that you’re not perfect–no one is.
 Be open and honest with your children, and don’t be too hard on yourself.

 independence during motherhood